-The SLSNSW Education Standing Committee is to meets at least quarterly (4) four times each year.
+The SLSNSW Education Standing Committee is required to meet at least quarterly (4) four times each year.

 SLSNSW Training & Education cont.

 SLSNSW Training and Education Team

 The SLSNSW Training and Education Team supports Branches and Clubs to understand and implement RTO training and assessment requirements by providing guidance, tools and resources.